-The US Court of Appeals for the District of Columbia (DC) Circuit issued two opinions in August 2017 that provide additional guidance for LNG permitting decisions issued by the DoE and FERC.
+The US Court of Appeals for the District of Columbia (DC) Circuit issued two opinions in 2017 that provide additional guidance for LNG permitting decisions issued by the DoE and FERC.
 Taken together, the cases provide that while there is a strong public interest presumption in favour of LNG exports, an EIS must include an analysis of downstream greenhouse gas emission impacts, including impacts from, for example, power plants the pipeline will serve.
-In Sierra Club v FERC, the court stated that federal agencies are required to consider the reasonably foreseeable indirect environmental impacts of proposed projects.
-The scope of investigation required by FERC, the court said, depends on whether it has statutory authority to act on that information in that specific circumstance (ie, issuing licences).
-FERC, in reissuing its approval of the pipeline at issue in the case, determined that while it was possible to calculate downstream greenhouse gas emissions, there was no appropriate method to attribute discrete environmental effects to those potential emissions.

 The natural gas industry and importing countries have placed significant pressure on Congress and the administration to expedite LNG export applications, particularly those for small-scale exports.
-In addition to promoting this goal through legislation introduced in Congress, the administration and the DoE published a final rule in 2018 intended to expedite the application process for small-scale natural gas exports.
-The administration is also aiming to increase US exports of LNG to Europe, and the European Union has announced support of 14 LNG infrastructure projects that will increase the continent's import capacity.
-However, Asia remains the largest importer of US LNG, and the recent tariff disputes between the US and China are threatening to disrupt the industry.
-(See 'Update and trends'.)
+The administration and the DoE published a final rule in 2018 intended to expedite the application process for small-scale natural gas exports, and similar legislation was introduced in Congress in 2019.
+Although www.lexology.com/gtdt 7

+Asia remains the largest importer of US LNG, tariff disputes between the US and China were disruptive to the industry in 2019.